Expensify/App/OfflineUX.md

 2. What type of request is being made?

-This question can be answered by thinking about what’s happening in the server.
 If there’s new data being saved on the server, you’re making a WRITE request.
 If you’re retrieving existing data from the server, you’re making a READ request.

 3. Is it OK for the user to see stale data?

-Example: the payment method list.
+Example: The payment method list.
 We don't want the user to see a payment method that we no longer support, not even while the payment methods are being loaded from the server (or while the user is offline).
 Therefore, we answer NO, which leads us to the blocking UI.
 This way the user won't see stale data while we load the payment methods.

 4. Is the UI a form?